-It is important to plant trees in the most favorable season which is late fall and early spring.
+It is crucial to plant trees in the most favorable season, which is late fall and early spring.

 Fill the hole with a mixture of 75 percent mud and 25 percent compost or organic manure.

 Water your tree.
-Once the dirt has settled, add the remaining soil and water once again to remove any air pockets.
+Once the dirt has settled, add the remaining soil and water to remove any air pockets.

 Now that the tree is in the soil, it is time to mulch.
 Put about 2 to 3 inches of leaf mulch or shredded hardwood mulch around the planting hole but at a safe distance away from the tree trunk.
 Wait for an hour and then water the tree once again.